 Everyone loves saving money, and that includes your borrowers.
-This is why doing everything you can to help your borrowers save money is an invaluable customer service.
-As we talked about in our last couple blogs, one way to help them save money and provide great customer service is by working with a knowledgeable real estate tax vendor.
+This is why doing everything you can to help your borrowers save money is invaluable customer service.
+As we talked about in our last couple of blogs, one way to help them save money and provide great customer service is by working with a knowledgeable real estate tax vendor.

 However, not all tax vendors are created equal.
 This is why it is absolutely imperative that you take the time to make sure you are working with the right real estate tax vendor for your needs.

 How to choose the right real estate tax vendor

 One of the biggest mistakes banks and credit unions make is simply going out and making the decision to work with the first real estate tax vendor they see.
 This decision could be costly.
 Real estate tax vendors come in all different shapes and forms, meaning some are better than others.
 In order to truly provide your borrowers with excellent customer service and save them money, look for the following in a vendor:

 - Look for a vendor that emphasizes customization and will take a collaborative approach to your working relationship

 - Look for a vendor that offers on-demand reporting and will provide you with access to electronic reports whenever you need them

 - Look for a vendor that focuses on accuracy and will ask you for additional information in order to increase accuracy